btihen/btihen_dev/content/posts/ruby/rails_protected_modules/index.md

 end
 ```

-Finally, let the controllers know how to find the views within packages `app/controllers/application_controller.rb` to:
+Let the controllers know how to find the `views` within modules by updating the views path in: `app/controllers/application_controller.rb` to:
 ```
 # app/controllers/application_controller.rb
 class ApplicationController < ActionController::Base